Microsoft/MCW-Big-Compute/Hands-on lab/HOL step-by-step - High Performance Computing.md

     ![In the Graphs section, two of the boxes are reported as running, and the other two are reported as idle.](media/image75.png "Graphs section")

 10. When all tasks have completed, all 4 nodes will display an idle status.
-Since there are no more tasks queued, now they are basically waiting for the Auto Scaling rule to be re-evaluated.
+Since there are no more tasks queued, now they are basically waiting for the Auto-scaling rule to be re-evaluated.

     ![In the Graphs section, all four of the boxes are reported as idle.](media/image76.png "Graphs section")

-11. Once the Auto scaling rule has been re-evaluated, which can take up to 5 minutes to occur, the pools is re-configured to scale from 4 nodes down to 1 node.
-The nodes selected to be removed from the pool have the state leavingpool.
+11. Once the Auto-scaling rule has been re-evaluated, which can take up to 5 minutes to occur, the pools is re-configured to scale from 4 nodes down to 1 node.
+The nodes selected to be removed from the pool have the state `leavingpool`.

     ![In the Graphs section, three of the boxes are reported as leaving pool, and the fourth one is reported as idle.](media/image77.png "Graphs section")

-12. On the next evaluation of the Auto scaling rule, the Pool will resize from 1 to 0.
+12. On the next evaluation of the Auto-scaling rule, the Pool will resize from 1 to 0.

     ![In the Graphs section, one box displays, and is reported as leaving pool.](media/image78.png "Graphs section")